nearform/mira/docs/samples/README.md

 The application has a single entry point through CloudFront that manages the routing, serving static files from an S3 Bucket and the Api calls from the Api Gateway.

-The Api service runs on Ecs Fargate container service with a Network Load Balancer (NLB) and an Autoscaling.
+The Api service runs an ECS Fargate container service, with a Network Load Balancer (NLB) and Autoscaling.

 The Authentication is managed by Api Gateway through a Cognito UserPool.